nayana-vinod/studybud/README.md

 ## APIs
 - api/ - REST FRAMEWORK home page
-- api/rooms - details of all rooms
+- api/rooms/ - details of all rooms
-- api/rooms/id - details of a particular room
+- api/rooms/id/ - details of a room with the provided id

 # StudyBuddy
 </div>